top of page

 Students will gain knowledge in:

-• Venue sourcing and selection criteria – Evaluate key factors such as location, capacity, amenities, and accessibility.
+• Venue sourcing and selection criteria

-• Contract negotiation and legal considerations – Understand essential contractual elements when working with venues and suppliers.
+• Contract negotiation and legal considerations

 Students will gain skills to:

-• Understand health and safety legislation in event management – Learn about industry regulations and health and safety responsibilities.
+• Understand health and safety legislation in event management

-• Assess and evaluate risk factors – Explore risk assessment methodologies and strategies for identifying potential hazards.
+• Explore risk assessment methodologies and strategies

-• Examine security and emergency planning protocols – Understand crowd management, security procedures, and emergency response frameworks.
+• Understand crowd management, security procedures, and emergency response frameworks.

 D005.
-Event Stakeholder Engagement and Experience Optimisation
+Event Consumer Experience

 Successful events depend on strong stakeholder relationships and audience engagement.
 This module focuses on strategies used to enhance attendee experience and optimise stakeholder interactions.